avolab/episystem-workshop/scChIC-seq_tutorial.md

 We will compare genome-wide correlation of H3K4me3 and H3K4me1 for different cell clusters.

 To compute the correlation between the samples we are going to to use the QC modules of [deepTools](http://deeptools.readthedocs.io/), a software package for the QC, processing and analysis of NGS data.
 Before computing the correlation a time consuming step is required, which is to compute the read coverage (number of unique reads mapped at a given nucleotide) over a large number of regions from each of the inputed BAM files.
-For this we will use the tool **multiBamSummary** {% icon tool %}.
-Then, we use **plotCorrelation** {% icon tool %} from deepTools to compute and visualize the sample correlation.
-This is a fast process that allows to quickly try different color combinations and outputs.
+For this we will use the tool **multiBamSummary** .
+Then, we use **plotCorrelation**  from deepTools to compute and visualize the sample correlation.
+This is a fast process that allows to quickly try different correlation methods and visual outputs.

 Since in this tutorial we are interested in assessing H3K4me3 and H3K4me1 scChIC-seq samples.
 To save time, we have already done that and summarized the scChIC-seq data as bigwig files, which contains the read coverage.

 > ### Hands-on: Correlation between samples
 >
-> 1. Download the read coverage files `bigwig`.
+> 1. Find the `bigwig` files in the `data` directory.
 >
-> 2. Rename the files
-> 3. Compare bigwigs using `multiBigwigSummary`
+> 2. Compare bigwigs using `multiBigwigSummary`
 >    - *"Sample order matters"*: `No`
 >       - *"BAM/CRAM file"*: the six imported `bigwig` files
 >    - *"Choose computation mode"*: `Bins`